 20-22 September 2021

-The conference will be held virtually over three days, focusing on different regions each day (Africa and the Middle East, the Americas, Asia/Pacific) to enable active participation from delegates worldwide and gain an understanding of challenges in different contexts.
+The conference was held virtually over three days, and focused on different regions each day (Africa and the Middle East, the Americas, Asia/Pacific) to enable active participation from delegates worldwide and gain an understanding of challenges in different contexts.

-The conference theme of ‘building efficient supply chain connections’ focuses on identifying locally sustainable and globally enabled supply chain management approaches which are adaptable to complex and challenging environments.
-The conference will provide an open forum to discuss innovative solutions that meet local, regional, and global needs.
+The conference theme of ‘building efficient supply chain connections’ focused on identifying locally sustainable and globally enabled supply chain management approaches which are adaptable to complex and challenging environments, and was looked at from the perspectives of the conference sub themes.

 Focusing on barriers to selling into the public health and aid sectors, working to strengthen policy around local manufacturing, quality assurance challenges, environmental issues and support to local suppliers

 Highlighting how the current public health and aid systems can better support health service logistics and workforce capacity development in conflict zones, fragile states and developing economies, with a focus on critical delivery mechanisms such as mass vaccination

 Showcasing the latest product innovations in transport technology but also ways to address the challenges in accessing remote communities due to poor infrastructure, outdated transport policies and a lack of resources